Get

 Specific Dosing

 Dogs come in all sizes and body types.
 As with most medications, providing the correct heartworm medicine depends on the dog’s weight and specific tolerances.
-Giving the wrong product or amount can expose dogs to infection or adverse reactions.
+Giving the wrong product or amount can expose dogs to adverse reactions or may be ineffective.

-For example, some Collies and similar dog breeds have an MDR1 gene mutation that makes them uniquely sensitive to the medication ivermectin.
-Although toxicity is unlikely at the low doses in 30-day tablets, products like Heartgard are less viable for these dogs because they’re more likely to cause issues like lethargy, ataxia, tremors, and possibly death.
+For example, some Collies and similar dog breeds may have an MDR1 gene mutation that makes them uniquely sensitive to the medication ivermectin, as well as some other medicines.
+Although toxicity is unlikely at the low doses in 30-day tablets, products containing ivermectin should be used with caution and under veterinary guidance in dogs with this mutation because, at high doses, they’re more likely to cause issues like lethargy, ataxia, tremors, and other neurological signs.

-Since heartworm medicines aren’t OTC, vets control the process to provide suitable medicine in the proper dosage.
+Since heartworm medicines aren’t OTC, vets control the process to provide suitable medicine in the proper dosage, tailored to each dog and their circumstances.

 Well-Timed Administration